- Translational Research

 Our volunteers play such an important role in our work, helping us to run events or just to support us in the many things we have to do in the office.

-We particularly need volunteers to help with a range of events that include our 17th Three Peaks Challenge in the Yorkshire Dales on 15 June, a new Hike for your Heart event at Ben Nevis, and our annual Sing for your Heart fund-raiser in the run up to Christmas.
+We particularly need volunteers to help with a range of events this year that include a new Hike for your Heart event at Ben Nevis between 11-13 October, and our annual Sing for your Heart fund-raiser in the run up to Christmas from 8-15 December.
 (Click on our events calendar below)

 There are also lots of different roles available throughout the year, and Heart Research UK, which is based in Leeds, will always try to be flexible to suit peoples’ availability, skills and requirements.